-Basic economy buildings from Total Annihilation (from left to right):
+Some of the basic buildings from Total Annihilation (from left to right):

-- 1. Radar installation, using energy while active, - 2. metal storage, increasing the maximum amount of metal stored at any given time, - 3. energy storage, increasing the maximum amount of energy being stored at any given time, - 4. wind generator (top), providing energy, rate can change at any given time, - 5. metal generator (bottom), using up energy and in turn generating metal income, - 6. six solar panels providing a fixed income of energy, - 7. three metal extractors, providing metal at a rate defined by the actual metal source spot, - 8. one factory using up energy and metal during production, two construction k-bots supporting the build process (speeding it up but also increasing the drain on the economy) and - 9. the commander, also supporting the build process.
+- 1. Radar installation, requiring energy to be active, - 2. metal storage, increasing the limit of metal storage, - 3. energy storage, increasing the limit of energy storage, - 4. wind generator (top), providing energy, rate can change at any given time, - 5. metal generator (bottom), using up energy and in turn generating metal income, - 6. six solar panels providing a fixed income of energy, - 7. three metal extractors, providing metal at a rate defined by the actual metal source spot, - 8. one factory using up energy and metal during production, two construction k-bots supporting the build process (speeding it up but also increasing the drain on the economy) and - 9. the commander, also supporting the build process.